Flipboard

 lavender fields Senanque Abbey in ProvenceThe lavender fields around the Senanque Abbey in the Lubéron region may well be in the top 10 places to visit in France - but did you know that the abbey contains a fabulous library with a collection of books on Provence, French history, religious architecture and historical novels?
 It's a wonderful place to hide away and discover...

-And finally, a bit about this site's owner, Moi
+A bit about this site's owner, Moi

 Why should you believe a single word I say?